 Final examinations are held at the end of each term for one-term courses and in April for multi-term courses (see Significant Dates).
-You can see your examination schedule about one month before the examination period on the Ryerson website or by logging into RAMSS.
+You can see your final examination schedule about one month before the examination period on the Ryerson website or your undergraduate and graduate final exam schedule by logging into RAMSS.

 Check your examination schedule regularly for any changes.
 Also, familiarize yourself with Policy 135: Examination Policy and see Essential Policy Highlights.

-Check your examination schedule to make sure that you do not have two exams scheduled for the same time and date or an examination conflict with a religious observance.
-You must report conflicts to your program department at once.
+Check your examination schedule to make sure you do not have a conflict, overload, or require an accommodation for a religious observance.
+If you do, you must report conflicts and overloads to your program department within two weeks of the schedule being released.
 Please check the examination website for specific deadlines.

 If you need an alternative time or date for an examination on religious grounds, please read the policy on Accommodation of Student Religious, Aboriginal and Spiritual Observance and see Essential Policy Highlights.